In 2019, an average company is expected to dedicate 50% of its overall marketing budget to digital marketing.

 Still don’t believe that non-competing leaders in your industry can spread your value-offerings?

-Then let me share an example of how French fashion house Chloé leveraged it.
+Then let me share an example of how French fashion house Chloé leveraged it a few years back.

 Chloé launched its new fragrance, Love Story, and wanted to drive awareness and audience engagement for it.
 So, it turned to top fashion bloggers and requested sponsored placement on their blogs.